fortrabbit/help/docs/reducing-hosting-costs.md

 reviewed:      2020-03-24
 title:         How to reduce your hosting costs
 naviTitle:     Reducing hosting costs
 lead:          "We want you to succeed with your online business here on fortrabbit.
-This article helps you reviewing and cutting down your cloud costs here."
+This article helps you reviewing and cutting down your cloud costs."
 group:         tips
 stack:         all